-- Safeguarding and promoting the welfare of children refers to the process of protecting children from abuse or neglect, preventing the impairment of their health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective and nurturing care and undertaking that role to enable those children to have optimum life chances and to enter adulthood successfully; - Child protection refers to the processes undertaken to meet statutory obligations laid out in the Children Act 2004 and associated guidance (see Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children July 2018) in respect of those children who have been identified as suffering, or being at risk of suffering harm; - Staff refers to all those working for or on behalf of the school, full time or part time.
+- Safeguarding and promoting the welfare of children is defined for the purposes of this policy as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes; - Child protection refers to the processes undertaken to meet statutory obligations laid out in the Children Act 2004 and associated guidance (see Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children July 2018) in respect of those children who have been identified as suffering, or being at risk of suffering harm; - Staff refers to all those working for or on behalf of the school, full time or part time.
 In this specific context, it applies to those in both a paid and voluntary capacity and those working at the school for a third party; - Child refers to all children and young people who have not yet reached their 18th birthday.
-Some children have additional vulnerabilities e.g. those looked after/previously looked or with a disability, these vulnerabilities do not change the definition but do place an additional responsibility on schools to have regard for their specific context and the additional/enhanced support they offer: - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents;
+Some children have additional vulnerabilities e.g. those looked after/previously looked or with a disability, these vulnerabilities do not change the definition but do place an additional responsibility on schools to have regard for their specific context and the additional/enhanced support they offer:

+• Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents;